CartoDB/cerberus/README.md

 ### Usage

-Put the urls you want to track in `urls.txt`.
+Put the urls you want to track in the tab delimited file `urls.txt`.
 Then run

     ./cerberus.sh

+The column order is as follows:

+    url	name	loncolno	latcolno	augmentation

 All urls that have changed since the last run will be echo'd to STDOUT.